-Jitbit Helpdesk is an ASP.NET MVC application written in C#, the database engine being used is MS SQL Server.
-So you'll need a Windows Server 2012 or later and Microsoft SQL Server 2008 or later to run it (free "Express" editions are totally fine).
+Jitbit Helpdesk is an ASP.NET Core 5 MVC application written in C#, the database engine being used is MS SQL Server.
+So you'll need a Microsoft SQL Server 2008 or later to run it (free "Express" editions are totally fine).
 You will also need a copy of Visual Studio 2015 or later (free editions are fine) to be able to work with the source codes since the help desk "sources" license ship as a Visual Studio solution.

 You will get the entire source codes and you will be able to make any changes you like.
 To install the updates you will have to merge our latest files with your changes yourself.